awsdocs/amazon-ec2-user-guide-windows/doc_source/os-inplaceupgrade.md

 **Note**
 If upgrading to Windows Server 2019, after the upgrade is complete you can change the desktop background manually to remove the previous operating system name if desired\.

-If the instance has not passed both status checks after several hours, see [Troubleshooting an upgrade](os-upgrade-trbl.md)\.
+If the instance has not passed both status checks after several hours, see [Troubleshoot an upgrade](os-upgrade-trbl.md)\.

 ## Upgrade an instance in\-place with Citrix PV drivers<a name="os-upgrade-citrix"></a>